Icinga/icingaweb2/doc/05-Authentication.md

 ## Configuration <a id="authentication-configuration"></a>

-Authentication methods are configured in the INI file **config/authentication.ini**.
+Authentication methods are configured in the `authentication.ini` file in `/etc/icingaweb2`.

 Each section in the authentication configuration represents a single authentication method.